-8. Once the aforementioned procedures have been compiled with, the United to entry of the proposed Final Judgment pursuant to paragraph 2, above.
-At any time thereafter, and at the conclusion of any further proceedings ordered by the court pursuant to 15
+8. Once the aforementioned procedures have been compiled with, the United States will file with the Court a certification of compliance with the requirements of 15 U.S.C. § 16, and a Motion for Entry of Revised Proposed Final Judgment, unless it withdraws its consent to entry of the revised proposed Final Judgment pursuant to paragraph 2, above.
+At any time thereafter, and at the conclusion of any further proceedings ordered by the court pursuant to 15 U.S.C. § 16(f), the Court may then enter the revised proposed Final Judgment, provided that the Court determines that entry of the revised proposed Final Judgment will serve the public interest.